grnhse/greenhouse-api-docs/source/includes/harvest/_introduction.md

 X-RateLimit-Remaining: 49
 ```

 Harvest API requests are limited to the amount specified in the returned `X-RateLimit-Limit` header, per 10 seconds.
 Check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers to see how many more requests are permitted before you're throttled.
 Exceeding the limit will return an `HTTP 429` response.
-In the `HTTP 429` response, the `Retry-After` header includes an Epoch / Unix timestamp indicating when you can try again.
+In the `HTTP 429` response, the `X-Ratelimit-Remaining` header includes a RFC1132 timestamp indicating when you can try again.

 ## Pagination